 Or when a lion cub that was supposed to be friendly and tame decides to see what you taste like.
-Or when the location driver falls asleep while driving on a 5-lane Tokyo highway and you're sitting in the front.
+Or when the location driver falls asleep while driving on a five-lane Tokyo highway and you're sitting in the front.
 Or when the pin pulling in your pants jabs you so hard it breaks and you need tweezers to pull it out.

 But I never complained.
-After all, wearing an Italian suit while driving a German sports car, with a beautiful girl in the passenger seat, and the camera and lights flashing, were never part of the job description for my local council's parks and gardens. \bullet
+After all, wearing an Italian suit while driving a German sports car, with a beautiful girl in the passenger seat, and the camera and lights flashing, were never part of the job description for my local council's parks and gardens.

-Paul Giles is an SA Weekend columnist and author of The Gentleman's Guide to Cool; Grooming, Clothing, Etiquette
+Paul Giles is an SAWeekend columnist, runs image consultancy stylshift.com.au and is author of The Gentleman's Guide to Cool; Grooming, Clothing, Etiquette saweekend october 17-18 15